floyds1995/Auto-Index-Constituents-Tracker/README.md

 - NSE constituent data is owned by NSE Indices Limited and subject to their terms of use
 - NSE historical constituent data is a best-effort reconstruction from archived snapshots and press releases — it may contain gaps, approximate dates, or corporate actions miscategorized as changes
 - The symbol change and corporate action archives are append-only and preserved as-is.
 Errors present in NSE's published data will propagate through to these files
+- The OHLCV data is sourced from NSE's public archives.
+Precision on prices is limited to float32 (~7 significant digits) — sufficient for NSE's 2-decimal price convention, but not for high-precision financial computation
 - Nothing here constitutes financial advice

 If you are using this data for quantitative backtesting, be aware of the risks of survivorship bias and look-ahead bias.
 This dataset is specifically designed to help mitigate survivorship bias by preserving the full historical membership list — but only if the data is correct.